aws-amplify/docs/docs/start/getting-started/fragments/ionic/data-model.md

 }
 ```

-Add the following to your `src/app/app.component.html` to display any of the todos you have added:
+Update the code in `src/app/app.component.html` with the following to display the list of todos:

 ```html
 <ion-app>